GilHogan/youtube-playlist-downloader/README.md

 # youtube-playlist-downloader
-A simple script to download entire youtube playlist in 360p or 720p.
+A simple script to download entire youtube playlist in 360p or 720p or 1080p.
 Made with Python3

 **> Not actively maintained <**